 Start with an immune booster such as Airborne or Emergence -C.

 Our family always takes part in this practice at least a few days before our flight.
-We live in the midwest, so there’s almost always a flight involved.
+We live in the Midwest, so there’s almost always a flight involved.
 If you are worried about the potential germs floating around on a cruise ship…let’s talk about the airplane!
 Armed with your dose of extra immune support, make your way onto the plane.
 But, before you sit back and relax, do yourself a great service and disinfect your surrounding personal space.

 Do this on your return flight, too!